-FIIA has launched a one-year research project entitled: A Stronger North? – Developing Nordic cooperation on foreign and security policy.
-The project is part of the implementation ofthe Finnish Government Plan for Analysis, Assessment and Research activities for 2017.
-The project examines possibilities for deepening Nordic cooperation in the field of foreign and security policy and it will draw conclusions and make policy recommendations for the Finnish government.
-The project’s findings will be published in FIIA Report format and the summary of key findings will be delivered to the Prime Minister’s Office in March 2018.
+FIIA conducted a one-year research project entitled: A Stronger North? – Developing Nordic cooperation on foreign and security policy.
+The project was part of the implementation of the Finnish Government Plan for Analysis, Assessment and Research activities for 2017.
+The project examined possibilities for deepening Nordic cooperation in the field of foreign and security policy and it drew conclusions and made policy recommendations for the Finnish government.
+The project’s findings were published in FIIA Report format and the summary of key findings was delivered to the Prime Minister’s Office in March 2018.

-The focus of the project is to assess existing practices, map out gaps and propose recommendations for deepening Nordic cooperation on foreign and security policy.
-The current state of cooperation will be viewed from a broad perspective, including official inter-governmental and inter-parliamentary forums, the Nordic Council and Council of Ministers as well as cooperative structures in security and defence such as NORDEFCO.
-Also established forms of Nordic cooperation as a part of wider multilateral contexts such as the EU, NATO and the UN will be discussed.
-In a multilateral context the emphasis is on how to work more efficiently as a region in a larger institutional framework.
+The focus of the project was to assess existing practices, map out gaps and propose recommendations for deepening Nordic cooperation on foreign and security policy.
+The current state of cooperation was viewed from a broad perspective, including official inter-governmental and inter-parliamentary forums, the Nordic Council and Council of Ministers as well as cooperative structures in security and defence such as NORDEFCO.
+Also established forms of Nordic cooperation as a part of wider multilateral contexts such as the EU, NATO and the UN were discussed.
+In a multilateral context the emphasis was on how to work more efficiently as a region in a larger institutional framework.

-The research will be conducted by a group of Nordic researchers with an experienced background on foreign policy and security analysis.
-The research project will be managed and coordinated by the FIIA.
-The project is led by Director Teija Tiilikainen and supervised by the Ministry for Foreign Affairs of Finland; the project is coordinated by Research Fellow Eeva Innola and also FIIA research fellow Tuomas Iso-Markku is involved in the project.
-The overall project period is 1 March 2017 – 31 March 2018.
+The research was conducted by a group of Nordic researchers with an experienced background on foreign policy and security analysis.
+The research project was managed and coordinated by the FIIA.
+The project was led by Director Teija Tiilikainen and supervised by the Ministry for Foreign Affairs of Finland; the project was coordinated by Research Fellow Eeva Innola and also FIIA research fellow Tuomas Iso-Markku was involved in the project.
+The overall project period was 1 March 2017 – 31 March 2018.